aigc-apps/EasyPhoto/README.md

 Please read our Contributor Covenant [covenant](./COVENANT.md) | [简体中文](./COVENANT_zh-CN.md).

 What's New:
+- We also support the [Stable Diffusion Webui Plug-In](https://github.com/aigc-apps/sd-webui-EasyPhoto/). [🔥 2023.09.19]
 - Create Code!
 Support for Windows and Linux Now.
 Support multi-people generation.
 Support different base models for training and inference.
 Support fine-tuning the background and calculating similarity. [🔥 2023.09.19]

 These are our generated results: